asyncapi/learning-paths/100-level-AsyncAPI-Intro/step3.md

-When Chan goes back to his planet, he wants to communitcate with Eva.
-For communicating he needs to learn how to write AsyncAPI documentation and check if he can send a message to Eve.
+When Chan has to go back to his planet, he wants to keep talking to Eve.
+Eve is a bit sad that Chan is leaving, but she's also excited to try sending messages across space.
+They decide that Chan will learn to write AsyncAPI documents so they can stay in touch.

-### Writing an AsyncAPI Document from Scratch:
+### Writing an AsyncAPI Document

-#### Setting Up the Basics:
+#### Starting Simple

 Chan begins by setting up his space message plan.
 He writes: